Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_09_fake_not_meeting_the_contract_of_the_interface/description.md

 ### Problem:

-Although the name of the test clearly says what it is supposed to test, it does not test it at all. ```FakeUuidProvider``` does not meet the contract of the interface it is implementing, it behaves differently than the real ```UuidProvider``` behaves.
-The minimal implementation to make this test pass is to get only one UUID and report all events against this single value.
+Although the name of the test clearly says what it is supposed to test, it does not test it at all. `FakeUuidProvider` does not meet the contract of the interface it is implementing, it behaves differently than the real `UuidProvider` behaves.
+The minimal implementation to make this test pass is to get only one UUID and log all exceptions with this single value.

-Another minor problem is lack of verification that there were no other interactions with ```eventsProcessor```.
-If implementation was also processing these events with other uuids (resulting in processing some events multiple times), this test would be still green.
+Another minor problem is lack of verification that there were no other interactions with `exceptionLogger`.
+If implementation was also logging the actual exception, this test would be still green.

 ### Solution: